Bronx Health REACH’s COVID-19 and Flu Vaccination Initiative aims to increase the number of people getting COVID-19 and flu vaccinations in the Bronx.

 • Monitor your symptoms

-• If not up to date on vaccines and have symptoms or exposure: quarantine for at least 5 days.
+• If not up to date on vaccines and have symptoms or exposure: isolate for at least 5 days.

 Take a photo for your records or use New York State Department of Health’s Excelsior Passport System to have your COVID-19 vaccine and negative testing records on your phone.
-If you lost the card and don’t have a copy, contact the healthcare provider where you received your COVID-19 vaccine and ask for a new card or contact NYS Department of Health Immunization Information System.
+If you lose the card and don’t have a copy, contact the vaccine provider where you received your COVID-19 vaccine and ask for a new card or contact NYS Department of Health Immunization Information System.

 Between us about Us Video Series (English/Spanish)